Skip to content

 The exception: Scale

 We have one plan that looks retainer-shaped.
-The Scale plan is a continuous embed for operators running multi-stack environments where pillars need to be held between go-lives.
-Foundation, reliability, and security pillars in particular benefit from continuity.
+The Scale plan is a continuous embed for operators running multi-stack environments where work needs to be held between go-lives.
+Build, reliability & security work in particular benefits from continuity.

 Even there, the unit isn’t the hour.
-The Scale plan is priced per quarter against a defined set of pillars held, with response SLAs and go-live capacity included.
-The operator isn’t buying our calendar — they’re buying continuous coverage of named pillars.
+The Scale plan is priced per quarter against a defined set of work held, with response SLAs & go-live capacity included.
+The operator isn’t buying our calendar — they’re buying continuous coverage of named work.

 The Scale plan is a small fraction of our book.
-Most operators want Starter or Growth, both of which are project-priced and have a clear close.
+Most operators want Starter or Growth, both of which are project-priced & have a clear close.

 What operators sometimes ask for

-A few common asks and how we respond.
+A few common asks & how we respond.

 ”Can we do a 3-month retainer to start?”